 As a U.S. Government contractor, we are required to comply with applicable laws, regulations and standards relating to our accounting practices and are subject to periodic audits and reviews.
 As part of any such audit or review, the U.S. Government may review the adequacy of, and our compliance with, our internal control systems and policies, including those relating to our purchasing, property, estimating, compensation and management information systems.
 Audits conducted by the U.S. Government for the completed BARDA/HHS peramivir contract have been performed and concluded through fiscal 2009; all subsequent fiscal years are still open and auditable.
 Audits under the active BARDA/HHS and NIAID/HHS galidesivir contracts may occur at the election of the U.S. Government and have been concluded through fiscal 2013.
 Based on the results of its audits, the U.S. Government may adjust our contract-related costs and fees, including allocated indirect costs.
 This adjustment could impact the amount of revenues reported on a historic basis and could impact our cash flows under the contracts prospectively.
 In addition, in the event BARDA/HHS or NIAID/HHS determines that certain costs and fees were unallowable or determines that the allocated indirect cost rate was higher than the actual indirect cost rate, BARDA/HHS or NIAID/HHS would be entitled to recoup any overpayment from us as a result.
-In addition, if an audit or review uncovers any improper or illegal activity, we may be subject to civil and criminal penalties and administrative sanctions, including termination of our contracts, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. Government purchasing regulations, some of our costs may not be reimbursable or allowed under our contracts.
-Further, as a U.S. Government contractor, we are results or increased risk of investigations, criminal prosecution, civil fraud, whistleblower lawsuits and other legal actions and liabilities as compared to private sec
+In addition, if an audit or review uncovers any improper or illegal activity, we may be subject to civil and criminal penalties and administrative sanctions, including termination of our contracts, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. Government.
+We could also suffer serious harm to our reputation if allegations of impropriety were made against us.
+In addition, under U.S. Government purchasing regulations, some of our costs may not be reimbursable or allowed under our contracts.
+Further, as a U.S. Government contractor, we are subject to an increased risk